anharathoi/mealbuddy/README.md

 Many people do not have the time to spend regularly preparing and cooking meals, yet the desire to eat tasty, healthy, and affordable meals is ever increasing.

-There also exists a growing number of experienced cooks that are opting out of the heavy demands of the hospitality industry, yet have time, skill, knowledge and passion for cooking.
+There exists a growing number of experienced cooks that are opting out of the heavy demands of the hospitality industry, yet have the time, skill, knowledge and passion for cooking.

 ---
 ### **Describe the project you will be conducting and how your App will address the needs.**

 MealBuddies provides the online platform that connects cooks with busy families, culinary novices, or anyone who enjoys affordable and wholesome food.

-**Case study 1:**
+**Case study:**

-Jane was a head chef at a busy innercity restaurant for 10 years until she found the late shifts and long hours became incompatible with her lifestyle.
-Now she runs a local cafe which opens for lunch only Wed-Sun.
-On Mondays and Tuesdays it is not profitable for the cafe to open due to low foot traffic in the area.
-To help cover costs, Jane utilises the Mondays and Tuesdays to make meals that she sells on MealBuddies.com.
+**Jane** was a head chef at a busy innercity restaurant for 10 years until she found the late shifts and long hours became incompatible with her lifestyle.
+Now she runs a local cafe which opens for lunch Wed-Sun.
+On Mondays and Tuesdays it is not profitable for the cafe to open due to low turnover.
+To help cover costs, Jane utilises the Mondays and Tuesdays to make meals that she sells on MealBuddies.

-David is a busy father of three children under the age of 5 and works full-time.
+**David** is a busy father of three children under the age of 5 and works full-time.
 He doesn't enjoy cooking but has taken on the responsibilty of preparing meals at his home to ease the pressure on his wife and newborn son.
 He finds it challenging to prepare meals with limited time and often reverts to unhealthy take-away meals.

-David discovered MealBuddies, saw the range of meals that Jane had to offer and placed an order of paleo lasagne and chickek with ginger, lemon and honey on couscous and picked it up that same afernoon.
-He put the dish chicken in the oven and 25 minutes later there was a nutricious meal for the whole family to enjoy.
+David discovered MealBuddies and saw the range of meals that Jane had to offer.
+He placed an two orders; 1 x paleo lasagne, and 1 x chicken with ginger, lemon and honey on couscous.
+He picked them up that same afernoon on his way home from work.
+When he got home he put the dish chicken in the oven and 25 minutes later there was wholesome, delicious meal for the whole family to enjoy.